ilyess-sellami/Windows-Event-Logs-Analysis-Methodology/02-authentication-and-logon-analysis.md

 Example correlation:

-- 4672 privileged session
+- ``4672`` : A privileged session was established with administrative rights.
-- 4688 cmd.exe
+- ``4688`` : A new cmd.exe process was created containing suspicious activity.
-- 7045 malicious service installed****
+- ``7045`` : A suspicious service was installed on the system.

 ---